Updated: 24th August 2021

-We ask for your patience while we adapt to this new way of working.
 Read more on the AURA website.
 Read more on the AURA website.

-Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
-The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
-The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).
+Financial support for Rubin Observatory comes from the National Science Foundation (NSF) through Cooperative Support Agreement No. 1202910, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
+The NSF-funded Rubin Observatory Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
+The DOE-funded effort to build the the Rubin Observatory LSST Camera (LSSTCam) is managed by the SLAC National Accelerator Laboratory (SLAC).

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.

-NSF and DOE will continue to support LSST in its Operations phase.
+NSF and DOE will continue to support Rubin Observatory in its Operations phase.
 They will also provide support for scientific research with LSST data.

 Contact | Employment | LSST Corporation